How to Transfer Files in the Network using Sockets in Python

 Writing a server and client Python scripts that receives and sends files in the network using sockets module in Python.

 File transfer is the process of copying or moving a file from one computer to another over a network or Internet connection.
-In this tutorial, we'll go step by step on how you can write client/server Python scripts that handles that.
+In this tutorial, we'll go over how you can write client/server Python scripts that handle that step by step.

 The basic idea is to create a server that listens on a particular port; this server will be responsible for receiving files (you can make the server send files as well).
 On the other hand, the client will try to connect to the server and send a file of any type.